ABOUT THE AUTHOR

 WHERE IS HOME?

 Rochester, Minnesota—just south of the frozen tundra—is where Mark and his wife, Barbara, call home.
 He enjoys traveling, and he and Barbara have visited missionaries in the Dominican Republic and Japan.
-Before COVID hit, they made weeks-long forays to Ireland, Italy, France, and Switzerland where story ideas sought him out.
-To escape the Minnesota snows, they spend time each winter at a beach on a Mexican island.
+Before the Chinese virus hit, they made weeks-long forays to Ireland, Italy, France, and Switzerland where story ideas sought him out.
+To escape the Minnesota snows, they spend time each winter on a beach on a Mexican island.
 They have two sons, one of whom went home to the Lord in 2023, and six lively grandchildren.